-These listings are limited only to those units bearing the CSA agency identification.
+These listings are limited only to those units bearing the CSA identification

-CSA: CSA Certified for Class I, Division 2, Groups A, B, C

-& D, T3C at 105 °C Ambient for use in Canada and

-the United States.
-Certificate #1380416
+CSA: CSA Certified for Class I, Division 2, Groups A, B, C, & D, T3C at 105 °C Ambient for use in Canada and the United States.
+Certificate 1380416

 This product is certified as a component for use in other equipment.
-The final combination is subject to acceptance by CSA International (or UL) or local inspection.
+The final combination is subject to acceptance by the authority having jurisdiction.